OPEC+ seeks consensus on oil output policy after UAE roadblock

 Responding to oil demand destruction caused by the COVID crisis, OPEC+ agreed last year to cut output by almost 10 million bpd from May 2020, with plans to phase out the curbs by the end of April 2022.
 Cuts now stand at about 5.8 million bpd.

-OPEC+ sources have said the UAE does not oppose the principle of hiking output by the group but it wants its own production to be higher.
-It says its baseline - the level from which any cuts are calculated - was originally set too low, something it was ready to tolerate if the deal ended in April.
+OPEC+ sources said the UAE did not oppose the principle of hiking output by the group but wanted its own production to be higher.
+It said its baseline - the level from which any cuts are calculated - was originally set too low, an issue it raised before but was ready to tolerate if the deal ended in April.

-OPEC+ sources said the UAE wants to have its baseline production set at 3.84 million bpd versus 3.168 million bpd now.
+OPEC+ sources said the UAE wanted to have its baseline production set at 3.84 million bpd versus 3.168 million bpd now.

 If its baseline is changed, it could mean adding more oil to the market than planned or other producers would have to accept a lower increase.